-The HaloSense range of monitors are used in many applications requiring the measurement and control of online residual chlorine levels.
-The HaloSense analyzers are suitable for chlorine monitoring or control applications in potable water, seawater, process water, swimming pool water, waste water, etc.
+Chlorine analyzers from Pi are used in many applications requiring the measurement and control of online residual chlorine levels in water.
+The HaloSense range is suitable for total or free residual chlorine monitoring or control applications in potable water, seawater, process water, swimming pool water, waste water, food washing, paper and pulp, etc.

 The sensors work by separating the electrodes that perform the measurement from the sample, by a membrane.
 This membrane allows the free residual chlorine (HOCl and OCl–) or the total residual chlorine (HOCl and OCl– plus chloramines) through the membrane.
 Inside the sensor the dissolved chlorine meets the electrolyte which is at a low pH.
 This converts the majority of the OCl– to HOCl.
-The HOCl is reduced at the gold working electrode and the current generated is proportional to the free chlorine or total chlorine present, and the instrument gives a reading in ppm or mg/l.
+The HOCl is reduced at the gold working electrode and the current generated is proportional to the chlorine present, and the instrument gives a reading in ppm or mg/l.

-This technique is the most advanced method of continuous measurement and has many benefits to the user including a very stable online chlorine measurement and better dosing control.
+This technique is the most advanced method of continuous chlorine measurement and has many benefits to the user including a very stable online measurement and better dosing control.

 - Low purchase cost